 - Salt and pepper to taste

 - With a sharp knife, cut avocados in half top to bottom through the center line.
 Twist halves apart with your hands moving in opposite directions.
 Remove the seed by sinking the knife into the seed and twisting.
 Peel avocado with your fingers or scoop out with a spoon.
-Place avocado, yogurt, cumin, lime, salt and pepper into a food processor and puree until smooth, about 1-2 minutes.
+Place avocado, yogurt (or Vegenaise), cumin, lime, salt and pepper into a food processor and puree until smooth, about 1-2 minutes.